ctechasiri1/RunClubApp/README.md

 ## 🏗 Project Architecture

-This repository is managed as a **Monorepo**, facilitating a shared codebase for data models.
-By moving from Supabase to Vapor, the app now uses a mediated architecture where the backend controls all data validation and business logic.
+RunClubApp utilizes a modern mobile-to-cloud architecture.
+By leveraging **Supabase**, the app benefits from a direct, secure connection to a PostgreSQL database, handled via **Row Level Security (RLS)** to ensure data integrity and user privacy.

 * **`RunClubApp/`**: Native iOS application built with **SwiftUI**.
-* **`RunClubBackend/`**: Server-side API built with **Vapor**, using **Fluent** to interface with a PostgreSQL database.
+* **Supabase Layer**: Manages Authentication, Real-time Database (PostgreSQL), and Cloud Storage for user-generated content.

 ---